Destination Kansas: Spread your wings and ‘fly’ at this popular tourist spot

 The Combat Air Museum in Topeka lets visitors get up close and personal with the real thing.

-The museum is located at the Topeka Regional Airport on Forbes Field, near one of the longest runways in the state of Kansas.
+The museum is located at Topeka Regional Airport on Forbes Field, near one of the longest runways in Kansas.
 While visitors walk through the aircraft hangars, the sound of Kansas Air National Guard tanker aircraft and army troop transports often fill the skies.

 Howerter said one of the popular museum activities that guests like to try, also known as the “crown jewel” of the museum, is their flight simulator.
 Visitors can choose an aircraft and feel what it’s like to fly over breathtaking views of the state’s capital city.

-Former Air Force Pilot, and volunteer, John Plumb, mans the flight simulator and said helping others test out their flying skills is one of the most rewarding experiences he’s had.
+Former Air Force pilot and volunteer John Plumb mans the flight simulator and said helping others test their flying skills is one of the most rewarding experiences he’s had.

-With 45 aircraft dating back decades, and one of the largest collections of WWI replica aircraft in the Mid-West, the Combat Air Museum boasts a wide range of history, which Howerter said is just one of the things that bring visitors back for more.
+With 45 aircraft dating back decades, and one of the largest collections of WWI replica aircraft in the Midwest, the Combat Air Museum boasts a wide range of history.
+Howerter said visitors often come back for more.

 “One of the big reasons that we get people out here is because of their love for airplanes or they just like the air museum,” he said.